That's what keeps us all going, the adorable babies, the future, the NEXT

 of the same requirements apply to an adult dog as a Trifecta/Jimanie puppy.

-- There are very few litters born at Trifecta/Jimanie, so each one is precious and
+- There are usually only a few litters born at Trifecta/Jimanie yearly and each one is precious to us and totally socialized to fit into any and all lifestyles.
+Therefore

 the wait for a Trifecta/Jimanie puppy may be a long one.
-If I do not have a puppy available,
+If we do not have a puppy available,

 Remember, anyone can say anything they want to on the internet and there are